Ternatean–Portuguese conflicts

 The Ternatean–Portuguese conflicts were a series of conflicts in the Spice Islands in eastern Indonesia between the Portuguese and their allies on one hand, and the Sultanate of Ternate and its allies, on the other.
 Hostilities broke out from time to time after the establishment of Portugal in Moluccas in 1522.
 The strongly Catholic and Muslim identities of the combatants gave the struggle elements of a war of religion, although this aspect was frequently blurred by cross-faith alliances.
 It was also an economic war since the Portuguese aim was to control export of the profitable trade in cloves.
-Portuguese-Ternatan rivalry later merged with attempts of expansion by the Spanish in the Philippines.
+Portuguese-Ternatean rivalry later merged with attempts of expansion by the Spaniards in the Philippines.
 The Portuguese were eventually defeated in 1605 by an alliance between the Dutch East India Company (VOC) and Ternate, ending their active involvement in Moluccas affairs.
 However, they were soon replaced by the Spanish who maintained an Iberian presence in the region up to 1663.

 Context

 The Sultanate of Ternate was the most powerful realm in the Moluccas by the early 16th century and handled much of the lucrative spice trade.
-However, its position was always insecure, due to the presence of three other sultanates, Tidore, Jailolo and Bacan.
+However, its position was always insecure, due to the presence of three other sultanates, Tidore, Jailolo, and Bacan.
 When the Portuguese conquered the vital trading entrepot Malacca in 1511, this had consequences for the trade in cloves that had largely flowed via Malacca.
-The Malukan sultanates were therefore interested in befriending the Portuguese who appeared in Malukan waters from 1512.
+The Moluccan sultanates were therefore interested in befriending the Portuguese who appeared in Moluccan waters from 1512.
 Sultan Bayan Sirrullah of Ternate invited the foreigners to his islands.
-A fort, São João Baptista, was constructed at the south coast of Ternate, near the sultan’s seat, around 1522.
+A fort, São João Baptista, was constructed at the south coast of Ternate, near the sultan's seat, around 1522.

-Early clashes 1530–1557
+Early clashes (1530–1557)

 However, the manners of the Portuguese garrison and efforts to regulate the spice trade soon led to dissatisfaction.
-The political situation was further complicated by the neighbouring island Tidore that allied with the Spanish, who showed up in the Moluccas from time to time.
+The political situation was further complicated by the neighbouring island Tidore that allied with the Spaniards, who showed up in the Moluccas from time to time.

-A first crisis erupted in 1530 when the Portuguese Captain arrested and executed the Ternatan regent Darwis on unproven accusations of treason.
+A first crisis erupted in 1530 when the Portuguese captain arrested and executed the Ternatan regent Darwis on unproven accusations of treason.
 The mother of the young Sultan Dayal reacted by withdrawing to a fortified place on the island, and forbade the people to deliver foodstuff to São João Baptista.
 The crisis ended when a new captain, Gonçalo Pereira arrived to Ternate, and a temporary reconciliation took place.

 A series of new sieges of the fort followed.
-The Ternateans temporarily allied with Tidore, Bacan and the Papuan Islands to maintain the blockade.
-With no hope for relief, the Portuguese agreed to release Sultan Dayal, who had effectively been kept prisoner and thus peace was restore.
+The Ternateans temporarily allied with Tidore, Bacan, and the Papuan Islands to maintain the blockade.
+With no hope for relief, the Portuguese agreed to release Sultan Dayal, who had effectively been kept prisoner and thus peace was restored.

+New disturbances soon surfaced.
+The new captain Vicente de Fonseca began to plot with the Ternatean grandee Pati Sarangi to get rid of the young monarch.
+The plans were discovered, however, and Dayal and his mother escaped to Tidore in 1533, where his maternal uncle Sultan Mir ruled.
+He later proceeded to Jailolo at safe distance from the Portuguese.